Policy # 96.0: Workers' Compensation

 - Under this program, the University may contract with a Third Party Administrator (TPA) or Managed Care Organization (MCO) to provide medical treatment, case management and other related services.

-- An employee shall be seen by a medical provider designated by the MCO.
+- An employee shall be seen by a medical provider included in the MCO.

 - The name/location of an approved medical provider shall be furnished when an injury or occupational disease is reported.